edmundmk/kenaf/doc/Rationale.md

 which returns 64-bit integers as handles or as ID values.
 These kind of values will have to be exposed to Kenaf as some other kind of object.

 ## Why do bitwise operations truncate to 32 bits?
+Why is the result unsigned?

 I looked at the way JavaScript handles the same operations.
+Kenaf treats bitwise results as unsigned because I feel like it is more natural to deal with unsigned values when dealing with bitfields.

-## Why does `>>` perform logical right shift?
+## Why is `>>` logical right shift?
 Why is arithmetic right shift `~>>`?

 Since bare `<<` performs *logical* left shift, I feel like the mirrored operator `>>` should also perform a logical shift.

-I don't have any evidence, but I suspect that now we all have hardware multipliers bitwise operations are much more common on unsigned types.
+I don't have any evidence, but I suspect that bitwise operations are much more common on unsigned types.
 So when C programmers type `>>` they are asking for a logical shift most of the time.
 It makes sense to have to shorter token represent the more common operation.

-Given that, using `>>>` for arithmetic right shift would invite confusion with Java and JavaScript's shift operators, which use the shorter form for the *arithmetic* shift.
+Once we've picked `>>` for logical right shift, using `>>>` for arithmetic right shift would invite confusion with Java and JavaScript's shift operators, which use the shorter form for the *arithmetic* shift.
 So we needed another token.
 I felt like `~`, thanks to its use in bitwise not, can represent the sign bit being shifted in on the left.

 The tilde also appears to be my favourite character when I need a new operator symbol.